In the Times Higher Education World University Rankings 2022, AUT is ranked in the 201-250 band and ranked equal second in New Zealand.

-In the QS World University Rankings 2019, AUT is ranked as one of the top 500 universities in the world (ranked 464).
-This puts AUT in the top 2% of universities worldwide.
+In the QS World University Rankings 2022, AUT is ranked as one of the top 500 universities in the world (ranked 451).

-In the QS ranking of the top 50 world universities under 50 years old, AUT was ranked in the #61-70 band.
-We are the 16th youngest university acknowledged in this ranking.
+In the 2021 QS ranking of the top 50 world universities under 50 years old, AUT is ranked in the #51-60 band.

 The QS stars system uses a range of indicators to evaluate and benchmark the broader student experience and contribution of universities.